 However, in 2022, I made the decision to bid farewell to the Wrangler.
 As it aged and ventured out of warranty, I recognized that the used car market was flourishing, presenting an opportune moment to secure a favorable deal.
 Consequently, I couldn’t resist parting ways with the Wrangler and seizing the advantageous offer that presented itself.

-Model: Jeep Grand Cherokee High Altitude
+Acquired: Winter 2021 Model Year: 2021 Model: Jeep Grand Cherokee High Altitude Type: SUV Color: Black

 Once again, it was time for a new Jeep Grand Cherokee, following the familiar pattern.
 This time, we opted for a sleek all-black paint with a stylish accent mix.
 Seeking an extra boost of power, we upgraded to the V8 Hemi engine.
 Presently, we continue to drive this vehicle, but we are actively searching for its successor.
 As of now, we are entertaining the possibility of straying from Jeep for the first time in quite a while.
 The outcome remains uncertain.
 While this particular Jeep Grand Cherokee has served us well overall, its technology and drivetrain have become outdated and are in need of a refresh.